yarri/MyBlowfish/README.md

 Installation
 ------------

-The best way how to install LinkFinder is to use the Composer:
+The best way how to install MyBlowfish is to use the Composer:

     composer require yarri/my-blowfish